gekatateam/neptunus/plugins/outputs/promremote/README.md

 For each event, plugin creates as many metrics as the number of keys contained in the `stats` field that were successfully converted to `float64`.

 Each metric name creates as `%::name label value%_%stats subkey%`.
+All dots replaces with underscope.

 Metric labels takes from event labels, excluding configured `ignore_labels`.